tim-harding/Kradical/README.md

 ### kradical_parsing

-Parsers for the following file types:

-- `kradfile`
-- `kradfile2`
-- `radkfile`
-- `radkfile2`
+Parsers for the following file types.
+For each, the first provides mappings for the set of characters in the JIS X 0208 standard, the second provides mappings for the additional characters in the JIS X 0212 standard.
 The contents is converted from the original mixed JIS X 0208, JIS X 0212, and EUC-JP encoding into UTF-8.

+#### `kradfile` and `kradfile2`

+Gives the consituent radicals for a given kanji.

+#### `radkfile` and `radkfile2`

+Lists the kanji that include a given radical.
+This is an inverted mapping from the `kradfile`.

 ### kradical_converter